- Position: Midfielder

 He was rewarded at the end of that season with his first senior USMNT cap, starting the exhibition game in Switzerland on October 17.
 Not only did the US win 1-0, but Edu received rave reviews for a solid debut in difficult wet conditions on a poor playing surface.
 He was just as solid in a win by the same scoreline in South Africa the following month.

-Edu left MLS during the August '08 transfer window, signing with Rangers in the Scottish Premier League and joining fellow US National Team player DaMarcus Beasley at the club.
+Edu left MLS during the August ’08 transfer window, signing with Rangers in the Scottish Premier League and joining fellow US National Team player DaMarcus Beasley at the club.
 By the 2011-12 season Edu was one of three National Teamers playing for Rangers.
-He transferred to Stoke City in England's Premier League for the 2012-13 season.
+He transferred to Stoke City in England’s Premier League for the 2012-13 season.
 Edu agreed to a one-year loan to return to MLS as a member of the Philadelphia Union for 2014.
 He made that move permanent prior to the 2015 MLS season.
 Edu announced his retirement on March 18, 2019.
+He currently works as a commentator for CBS Sports.

 2014: Subbed on in the second-half against Mexico on Apr 2.
 Named to the provisional World Cup roster.